tessalt/coffeescriptbook/book.md

 square.x = 200
 ```

+Note the dot syntax: this is because `square` is an object.
+It has a `backgroundColor` property and a lot of other properties that we can manipulate.

-You can modify a layer's coordinates (x, y), as well as appearance by using camel-cased versions of most CSS properties, as well as some built-in framer properties.
+You can modify a layer's coordinates (x, y), as well as appearance by using camel-cased (camelCased) versions of most CSS properties, as well as some built-in framer properties.
 For example, `color` is just `color` but `border-radius` becomes `borderRadius`.
-If you want to rotate an element, you can just modify the `rotation` property framer provides.
-Framer Studio will autocomplete most of these property names for you, but you can also look them up in the docs.
+If you want to rotate an element, you can modify the `rotation` property framer provides.
+Framer Studio will autocomplete most of these property names for you, but you can also look them up in the [docs](http://framerjs.com/docs/).

-## Animate a layer
+## Animating layers

 Let's add our first animation.
 To animate a layer, we use the `animate` method.